-Providence Holy Cross Medical Center and our Comprehensive Stroke Center has been recognized by the American Heart Association and American Stroke Association for the care and treatment provided to stroke patients.
+Providence Holy Cross Medical Center and our Comprehensive Stroke Center have been recognized by the American Heart Association and American Stroke Association for the care and treatment provided to stroke patients.

 Providence Holy Cross Medical Center earned the AHA/ASA Get with the Guidelines’ Stroke GOLD PLUS, Stroke Honor Roll Elite Plus, Type 2 Diabetes Honor Roll and Advanced Therapy recognitions.